Regulations Summary and Area Map

 - One Persons With Disabilities (PWD) duck blind permit shall be issued for each hunt.
-Each PWD duck blind permit holder may bring one hunting guest and one non-hunting guest/assistant.
-The non-hunting guest/assistant may participate in the hunt, but may not take wildlife with a gun.
+Each PWD duck blind permit holder may bring two guests, either hunting or non-hunting.

 - Only hunters with a PWD Duck Blind Qualifying Card issued by the Commission may apply for a permit to use the blind.
 Visit MyFWC.com/ADA or call 850-488-5878 for information on obtaining a Qualifying Card.

 - Qualified hunters wishing to apply for a permit for the PWD duck blind shall call the south regional headquarters at 561-625-5122 the Wednesday prior to the hunt.
 The permit shall be issued via random draw the next day or first-come, first-served if no one has applied.

 - PWD duck blind permits not issued by 4 p.m. the Friday prior to the hunt shall be made available at the check station the day of the hunt on a first-come, first-served basis to a qualified hunter.

 - Hunters permitted to use the blind may only hunt from the blind.
 Waterfowl may only be hunted from the blind when a PWD hunter is present.